Louisville Bankruptcy Attorney

 The right of redemption KRS 426.530.

 The right of redemption is found in KRS Section 426.530.
 Essentially if the purchaser pays less than 66.66% (two-thirds) of the value of the home, the homeowner has six months to buy it back.
+At any particular moment, the right of redemption may be affected by various legal and financial factors.
 Under the old code, the homeowner had up to one year to redeem the home.
 If the purchaser pays over 66% there is no right to redeem the property.

 The right of redemption covers not just a homeowner but, any property sold by a court order.
 You must allow the purchaser to make 10% interest and pay his reasonable costs.
 But until the six months passes you have a right to redeem the property.
 The purchaser can technically ask the judge for an order of eviction upon payment but normally the purchaser will not apply for eviction until after he gets the deed.